erskaggs/opsdevcode/contents/blog/will-miss/index.md

 ---
-title: One of my GOATs
+title: One of the best people
 date: 2020-04-30
 template: blog
 image: ./russ.jpeg